 Going beyond the Major Scales:

-The Major Scale is also referred to as the Ionian Scale which is the 1st of 7 Modes in Music based on the notes of the Major Scale.
+The Major Scales is also referred to as the Ionian Scale which is the 1st of 7 Modes in Music based on the notes of the Major Scale.

-After you've been practicing the Major Scales enough to feel comfortable playing the scales from the root to the octave (for example going from C – C in the C Major Scale) you can expand by learning the Modes on Saxophone.
-This will both improve you playing as well as give you a deeper knowledge of how music theory works.
+After you've been practicing the Major Scales on Saxophone enough to feel comfortable playing the scales from the root to the octave (for example going from C – C in the C Major Scale) you can expand by learning the Modes on Saxophone and Major Scale Triads.
+It will give you a chance to expand your perception of the major scales as well as it improves your saxophone technique.